HOME SEARCH ALL TOPICS

 Why ploughing needed skill

-It took skill to set the blades so that they cut at a suitable depth: too shallow would mean that the weeds would 'see' daylight and grow, so contaminating the next crop; too deep would mean that the winter frost was less likely to penetrate the top soil and break it up into a fine tilth.
+It also took skill to set the blades so that they cut at a suitable depth: too shallow would mean that the weeds would 'see' daylight and grow, so contaminating the next crop; too deep would mean that the winter frost was less likely to penetrate the top soil and break it up into a fine tilth.

 The furrows had to be straight and at a uniform distance apart as gaps would mean weeds and heavier soil at sowing time.